chen1649chenli/lichen_personal_site/src/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - JavaScript
-  - HTML & SCSS
+  - Google Cloud & AWS
-  - React
-  - Vue
+  - Airflow
-  - Node.js
+  - Docker
-  - Express
+  - Java
-  - GraphQL
+  - Python
-  - NativeScript
+  - SQL
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.
+I'm Li, a software engineer specializing in Big Data and Analytics.
+I design and implement data pipelines,visualizations and analytics solutions that enable bsuiness to make critical decisions.
+I develop web apps with efficient and modern backends as a hobby.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.

 Here's a few technologies I've been working with recently: